Board of Trustees

 As with any charity the Road Victims Trust relies on its Trustees to ensure that the appropriate policies, procedures and resources are put in place to enable our staff and volunteers to deliver the service to clients.
 In addition they hold the Chief Executive to account for the use of those resources to ensure they are used in the most efficient and effective manner to support the clients.
 Our Trustees bring a wide range of skills and experience to bear as well as providing a good geographical spread of the areas we cover to ensure our service meets the needs of all the communities we serve.

 Lyn is a Senior Road Safety Officer with Cambridgeshire County Council and has worked on many road safety compaigns and projects across the county, as well as nationally.
 She has an Advanced Dip in Counselling from Cambridge University.
 Lyn lost a brother and nephew in two separate road traffic collisions.

-Bob is a Chartered Secretary and was one of the founding trustees of the Road Victims Trust.
-He has been Treasurer since the start of the Trust.
+Bob is a Fellow of the Institute of Chartered Secretaries and Administrators and was one of the founding trustees of the Road Victims Trust.
+He was Hon.
+Treasurer of the Trust until 2022.
 Bob spent the early part of his working life with a large conglomerate but since then has provided financial services to local SMEs.
-He has been a trustee of the Holiday Homes Trust for over 20 years.
-He is an active Rotarian and is also involved in supporting several other local organisations.
+He has been a trustee of the Holiday Homes Trust for over 30 years.
+He is an active Rotarian and is also involved in supporting several other local organisations